ahmedzak1/research_agent/README.md

 # research_agent
-an llm based agent for autmated tasks
+an llm based agent for automated tasks